 TO HELP GOOD KIDS TO BECOME GREAT PEOPLE!

-PE and Health curriculum focuses on developing personal and social responsibility, coupled purposefully with improving overall student wellness.
+PE and Health curriculum focuses on developing personal and social responsibility and physical literacy joined purposefully with improving overall student wellness.
 Middle school students are changing and developing in numerous ways as they continue trying to figure things out about themselves, their friends, and the world around them.
 The curriculum is designed to help bridge the gap for students from elementary to high school.
 Students in middle school are constantly learning how to best engage with their expanding world.
 They will make mistakes, but we are here to guide and mentor them along the way.

 I've provided the National PE Standards below for your reference.
 Please check out the side bar menu for grade specific curriculum and grading details.